Skip to content

 Biography

-I joined the University of Bradford as Lecturer in Sociology and Criminology in 2017, and I am currently the Programme Leader for Psychology and Criminology BSc.
 My introduction to academia as an undergraduate was highly interdisciplinary, encompassing Psychology, Philosophy, Sociology, and Literature.
-This provided the perfect intellectual training for successfully attaining an interdisciplinary doctorate, and motivation for continuing to create an interdisciplinary narrative for my research.
+This provided the perfect intellectual training for successfully attaining an interdisciplinary doctorate, and motivation for continuing to create a multi-disciplinary narrative for my research.
 For example, I have, and continue to, work on interdisciplinary research and collaboration(s) with academics from politics, philosophy, and psychology.
 I have a particular interest in qualitative dialogical epistemology and visual methods in psychology.
 My current areas of research include, but are not limited to, a critical approach to notions of self-identity, gender, public and private speech, digital societies, and enquires into lived cultural experiences.

-I am a Senior Fellow of the Higher Education Academy, and a committee member of The History and Philosophy of Psychology section (THPP), The Psychology of Women and Equality Section (POWES).
-I am always interested in hearing from students wanting to pursue qualitative doctoral research in an interdisciplinary research area.
+I am also a Senior Fellow of the Higher Education Academy, and a committee member of The History and Philosophy of Psychology section (THPP), The Psychology of Women and Equality Section (POWES).
+I am always interested in hearing from students wanting to pursue qualitative doctoral research in a multi-disciplinary research area.

 Research